Dyon Production from Near-Extremal Kerr-Newman-(Anti-)de Sitter Black Holes: Schwinger Emission of Dyons

 The Unruh and effective temperatures are shown in Fig.~\ref{fig_TL}.
 Both temperatures basically are inversely proportional to $r_0$ since the electric field is stronger when the horizon is closer to the origin.
 Generally the angular momentum reduces these temperatures via enlarging the horizon.
 However, in AdS space, the dominant effect by $a$ or $L$ switches at almost the same value of $L$, which causes the U-turns in the Unruh temperature.
 Moreover, the $r_0$ can reduce to a value closed to $a$, then the factor $r_0^2 - a^2$ (assuming $n = 0$) significantly suppresses the value of $\kappa$ and, accordingly the Unruh temperature.
 The effective temperature is physically meaningful only in the situation that pair production occurs, i.e. violating the BF bound, otherwise it does not take real values anymore.
 The left endpoints of the effective temperature are just the thresholds of the BF bound.

 Finally, we obtain the remarkable thermal interpretation for the Schwinger effects~\cite{Kim:2015kna}

 The emission formula has a universal factorization of the Schwinger formula in the AdS$_2$~\cite{Cai:2014qba} and another Schwinger formula in the two-dimensional Rindler space~\cite{Gabriel:1999yz}.
+We may interpret the factorization such that the near-extremal black holes with non-zero $B$ have the near-horizon geometry which behaves a two-dimensional Rindler space near $\rho = B$ and gives the non-vanishing Hawking temperature though it becomes the AdS$_2$ for large $\rho$.
+The extremal black hole limit has the zero Hawking temperature and the second factor reduces to unity and the mean number is the Schwinger formula in the AdS$_2$.
 Here, the thermodynamic quantities in the near-horizon geometry reduce to

 which are the near extremal limit $r_+ = r_0 + \epsilon B$ of the corresponding quantities in~(\ref{TSOP}):

 The limit is as follows: the first term in $\hat \Omega_\mathrm{H}$ is eliminated by transformation $\varphi \to \varphi + \hat\Omega_H t$, and the first term in $\hat \Phi_\mathrm{H}$ is discarded when taking the near horizon limit (it is a divergent constant).
 The factor $\frac{\Delta_0 \epsilon}{r_0^2 + a^2}$ is simply due to the rescaling of time, and $\Xi$ in $\hat \Omega_\mathrm{H}$ is from the $\varphi$ dependence in the ansatz of the scalar field.